Without Remorse: Plot

-In 1970, former Navy SEAL John Kelly, who recently lost his pregnant wife, Patricia, in a car accident, picks up a hitchhiker named Pam on his way to his home on Battery Island in the Chesapeake Bay.
-They quickly become lovers, and over time Kelly discovers her full name, Pamela Madden, and that she is a runaway who became a drug mule and prostitute; she has recently escaped from her drug-dealer/pimp Henry Tucker.
-Kelly, along with the help of doctors Sam and Sarah Rosen, helps rehabilitate her from barbiturates.
-Weeks after recovering, Kelly and Pam go to Baltimore for follow-up treatment.
-Kelly takes them scouting through the neighborhood where her pimps work.
-One of them recognizes Pam and pursues them in a car chase.
-Kelly is gravely wounded by a shotgun blast, while Pam is recaptured and later tortured, gang-raped, and killed.
+In 1970, former Navy SEAL John Kelly picks up a hitchhiker named Pam on his way home near the Chesapeake Bay.
+They become lovers, and over time Kelly discovers that Pam is a drug mule and prostitute who had recently escaped from her pimp Henry Tucker.
+With the help of husband-and-wife doctors Sam and Sarah Rosen, Pam starts to recover.
+Weeks later, Kelly and Pam go to Baltimore for a follow-up, where she is recognized and pursued by one of Henry's men.
+Kelly is gravely wounded while Pam is recaptured and later tortured, gang-raped and killed.

-In Vietnam, a U.S. target drone (specified in the book as a buffalo hunter) discovers Air Force Colonel Robin Zacharias as a prisoner of war in a secret camp administered by the NVA.
-Since Zacharias possesses highly classified knowledge and has been declared killed in action, Admiral Dutch Maxwell arranges a secret rescue mission for him as well as other American POWs held in the camp.
-Unbeknownst to them, Soviet colonel Nikolay Grishanov has been interrogating the prisoners; he later lobbies his government to transport Zacharias and his fellow prisoners into the Soviet Union, citing their intelligence value.
-However, friction between the Soviets and the North Vietnamese leads the latter to decide to kill the POWs.
+In North Vietnam, a U.S. target drone discovers Air Force Colonel Robin Zacharias as a prisoner of war in a secret camp administered by the NVA.
+Since Zacharias possesses highly classified knowledge and has been declared killed in action, Admiral Dutch Maxwell arranges a secret rescue mission for him and other American POWs in the camp.
+Unbeknownst to them, Soviet colonel Nikolay Grishanov has been interrogating the prisoners and lobbies his government to transport Zacharias and his fellow prisoners into the Soviet Union, citing their intelligence value.

-Meanwhile, Kelly recovers from his wounds with the help of Dr. Rosen and his head nurse, Sandra "Sandy" O'Toole.
-Vowing to exact revenge on the people responsible for Pam's death, he wages a private war on Tucker's drug ring, eliminating some of its players and saving some female drug mules in the process.
-He recruits Rosen and O'Toole to help rehabilitate one of the rescued prostitutes, Doris Brown.
-He later obtains more information on the drug ring from brutally torturing one of Pam's pimps, William Grayson, using a pressure chamber designed to simulate deep-water diving conditions; he is then left to die from severe decompression sickness.
-However, his specialized tactics, including advanced close-quarters combat, camouflaging himself as a homeless man, meticulous intelligence gathering, and manufacturing of suppressors for his firearms draw the attention of local investigators, particularly Emmet Ryan, who investigated Kelly's initial altercation and Pam's subsequent death.
+Kelly recovers from his wounds with the help of Dr. Rosen and his head nurse, Sandra "Sandy" O'Toole.
+He wages a private war on Tucker's drug ring by killing some of its players.
+Kelly asks the Rosens and O'Toole to help rehabilitate one of the rescued prostitutes, Doris Brown, and obtains more information on the drug ring from brutally torturing one of Pam's pimps, William "Billy" Grayson, using a pressure chamber designed to simulate deep-water diving conditions; Billy is left to die from severe decompression sickness.
+The murders draw the attention of detective Emmet Ryan, who had investigated Kelly's initial altercation and Pam's subsequent death.